Tatirano Social Enterprise

 Clean water for everyone in Madagascar

-We hope that by combining a traditional business model with social aims, we can be flexible, responsive and ultimately independent so that our organisation can always stand on its own two feet.
-This means that we will not only be able to install more and more systems to reach more people with clean water, but also that we can provide ongoing monitoring and support to ensure systems continue to work over time: clean water for everyone, everywhere, all of the time, in Madagascar.
+We hope that by combining a business model with social aims, we can be flexible, responsive, ambitious and ultimately independent so that our organisation can always stand on its own two feet.
+This means we can install more systems, reach more people with clean water and help people lift themselves out of poverty: less time spent collecting water, less school and work days missed due to illness and more time spent on LIVING!

 Fidelos went to school in Manambaro and at the Lutherien Ambohimazava College in Fort Dauphin where he studied masonry and carpentry.
 He then joined ONG PACT Madagascar in 2003 working on their tree nurseries and later as a deliverer for Telma.
 In 2011, Fidelos joined the construction team at ONG Azafady and later the construction team at SEED Madagascar, before joining Tatirano Social Enterprise in 2019.